armandosunny/EcoNicheS/README.md

 ## Thirteenth module: Connectivity

 Landscape connectivity refers to the degree to which an environment facilitates or impedes the movement of organisms between different locations (Taylor et al., 1993; Tischendorf and Fahrig, 2000).
 In EcoNiches, users can generate ecological connectivity models by creating flow maps.
 The connectivity analysis uses habitat suitability as a resistance surface and employs conductance analysis through the gdistance package (van Etten, 2017).
 Users need species occurrence data and a resistance raster, which may contain species distribution model data or landscape elements with resistance values.
 The module splits the data into 80% for training and 20% for testing (Joseph, 2022).
-The resulting flow maps integrate least-cost path analysis and Circuitscape-type analyses to evaluate potential connectivity, identifying the shortest possible paths between locations within the area of interest. [rgeos](https://www.rdocumentation.org/packages/rgeos/versions/0.6-4) and [gdistance](https://cgspace.cgiar.org/items/87e6fd8b-53ff-4d61-9581-8cc83272ff73).
+The resulting flow maps integrate least-cost path analysis and Circuitscape-type analyses to evaluate potential connectivity, identifying the shortest possible paths between locations within the area of interest.
-> [!WARNING]
-> Note: This module does not run on ARM64 Macs.

 ## Map inverter: